limleexiang-cmd/limleexiang-cmd/README.md

 **Soft Skill**

   ➤ Operations Support: Skilled in coordinating "behind-the-scenes" logistics to ensure project success.
-  ➤ Collaborative Communication: Skills in communicating in group and suit my self in group.
+  ➤ Collaborative Communication: Skills in communicating in group and be able suit myself in group.
   ➤ Problem-Solving: Could quickly develop fundamental in a problem and using strong logical skills to manage the problem and find a solution.

 ## Courses 📚